thomassuedbroecker/cloud-native-starter/workshop-one-service/3-java.md

 3 | [Move on with the lab](./3-java.md#step-1-in-getauthorjava-change-the-returned-author-name-to-something-else-like-my-name).

-### Step 1: Change the contextRoot in [server.xml](../authors-java-jee/liberty/server.xml) change the contextRoot to something else like "myapi".
+### Step 1: Change the contextRoot in [server.xml](../authors-java-jee/liberty/server.xml) to something similar like "myapi".

 Open the file ```cloud-native-starter/authors-java-jee/liberty/server.xml``` in a editor and change the value.